df1oe/TTGO-T-Beam-LoRa-APRS/README.md

 We will investigate the reasons

 Therefore compression
-...cpp
 # define TX_BASE91
-... in line 240 of ../src/TTGO_T-Beam_LoRa_APRS.ino is commented out.
+in line 240 of ../src/TTGO_T-Beam_LoRa_APRS.ino is commented out.

 ## Intention